 The EHIC is being phased out following Brexit.
 If you've used one before when on holiday, here's a handy guide to the differences between the 2 cards.

-You might also want to read our tips on what you should add to your holiday checklist before you set off, including thinking about travel insurance and travel money.
+You might also want to read our tips on what you should add to your holiday checklist before you set off, including Travel Money with HSBC and thinking about travel insurance.

 Both cards cover emergency medical treatment and visits to hospital A&E departments.
 It's worth remembering that they also cover routine medical care and treatment for pre-existing conditions.
 These are often excluded from travel insurance policies.